Surface King Tack & Prime Coat Applications With Asphalt Emulsions

 The functions performed by Tack Coat are:

-- The purpose of tack coat is to ensure bond between the existing pavement surface and a new pavement surface.
+- The purpose of a tack coat is to ensure a bond between the existing pavement surface and a new pavement surface.

 - A loss of bond between HMA layers can cause crescent-shaped slippage cracks or debonding to occur, leading to reduced pavement life.